What is FitAlign®?

 It is true that many people do have shallow mouth breathing habits with the upper shoulders and forward head carriage.
 Our breathing muscles and posture muscles are intrinsically linked and habitually breathing in this fashion is very unhealthy as it engages the secondary breathing muscles that can elicit a stress response as well as magnifying serious posture misalignments.
 Shallow mouth breathing can lead to sleep apnea and other health issues.
 However people can also nose breathe inefficiently in a shallow fashion and create the same issues as shallow mouth breathing.

-Courses instructed by Michaelle Edwards, creator of FitAlign
+Courses instructed by Michaelle Edwards LMT, Creator of FitAlign